FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 Trial duration is the intended duration of the traffic for a trial.

-In general, this general quantity does not include any preparation nor waiting described in section 23 of [RFC2544].
+In general, this quantity does not include any preparation nor waiting described in section 23 of [RFC2544].

 However, the measurer MAY return a duration value different from the intended duration.
 This may be useful for users who want to control the overal search duration, not just the traffic part of it.
-The manager MUST report how does the measurer computes the returned duration values in that case.
+The manager MUST report how does the measurer compute the returned duration values in that case.

 ### Trial Forwarding Ratio